ahmetaa/zemberek-nlp/README.md

 Jar distributions may not be the latest versions.
 You can generate jar files with maven.

-[Zemberek-NLP-Distributions] (https://github.com/ahmetaa/zemberek-nlp-distributions) page has versions and separate module and dependent jars.
+[Google docs page] (https://drive.google.com/#folders/0B9TrB39LQKZWSjNKdVcwWUxxUm8) page has versions and separate module and dependent jars.

-Alternatively there is a public [Google docs page] (https://drive.google.com/#folders/0B9TrB39LQKZWSjNKdVcwWUxxUm8) for distributions downloads.

 ### Examples